Chart Color Schemes

 Employment conditions in Innisfail Estate face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Meanwhile, construction has limited presence with 3.6% employment compared to the regional average of 10.1%.
-Between September 2024 and September 2025, the labour force in Innisfail Estate decreased by 0.7%, while employment decreased by 4.3%, leading to a rise in unemployment rate by 3.4 percentage points.
-In contrast, the Rest of Queensland experienced employment growth of 1.7% and labour force growth of 2.1%, with a slight increase in unemployment rate.
-As of 25-November-2025, Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Innisfail Estate's employment mix suggests local employment should increase by approximately 5.7% over five years and 12.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, construction has limited presence at 3.6%, compared to the regional figure of 10.1%.
+The area may offer limited local employment opportunities, indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.7% alongside a 4.7% drop in employment, leading to a 3.6 percentage point rise in unemployment rate.
+Meanwhile, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point increase in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+However, applying these projections to Innisfail Estate's specific employment mix suggests local employment should increase by 5.7% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment